Emotional Resilience and Accountability Training

 Robin “Ronin” Quirke (they/them/elle)

 Ronin has a research background in the field of social psychology, and although has worked on important topics like climate change mitigation and political reform, they have come to realize real change requires ditching the patterns of separation and hierarchy, and moving towards connection and humility.
-They feel the most alive while teaching– whether in a workshop capacity or teaching dance fitness at the University of Oregon, helping people connect with their bodies, true selves, and with each other is Ronin’s jam.
+They feel the most alive while teaching– whether in a workshop capacity or teaching dance fitness, helping people connect with their bodies, true selves, and with each other is Ronin’s jam.
 You can connect with them directly at ronin@apok-ccrf.org

 May your experience in this course be rich, and may you receive all you are meant to receive. ♥